FCanfran/ATM-DP/README.md

 - For each day generate `num_tx` transactions, random number drawn from a Poisson distribution of `lambda` = `withdrawal_day` (= avg number of withdrawals per day).

+- transaction_start & transaction_end:

 **Process**:
 For each client:

-- ATM: get an ordered list of all the ATMs ordered by distance to the client and select randomly

 - transaction_start & transaction_end:
-Generate x transactions per month: in particular for each client -> `withdrawal_day`

 - transaction_amount:

+- transaction_id:

+- ATM: get an ordered list of all the ATMs ordered by distance to the client and select randomly